KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 D.  The final published version with dropouts and trainable ImageNet layers:  the porridge that is just right.
 <img src="../images/results_d.png" alt="result group d." width="624" height="209">

-Here is a note on formatting of floats.
+Here is a note on the formatting of floats.
 For some of the runs, for example GArun_27, the GAfinal_confusion_matrix.png showed 1 error, which is in the ‘test missed’ column.
 Meanwhile, the ‘test acc’ column shows a note about the results of the GAFinalTestResults.txt.
 In these runs, the final class-wise breakdown showed 100% in all categories.
-This is due to formatting of floats.
+This is due to the formatting of floats.
 I could have changed the code perhaps, which produces the final class-wise breakdown, so that 4 decimals, or so, were used, but I did not bother to do that.
 Also, seeing 100% anywhere in metrics in the machine learning world is, of course, a mark of over-fitting.
 I do not believe that is a problem here.

 [back to top](#content)